Peru

 Peru Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like Peru, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to Peru, South America (13 countries), showing its location, country facts, details about its capital city Lima, bordering countries like Bolivia, Brazil, Chile, Colombia, Ecuador, and plenty of other information which may be interesting when you visit this South American state.

-Quick links: Google maps Peru, Lima Google maps, Driving Directions Peru, Printable Road Map.
+Quick links: Google Maps Peru, Lima Google maps, Driving Directions Peru, Printable Road Map.

 About Peru in a nutshell